 The experimental WebAssembly plugin enables you to build your applications in WebAssembly format, to deploy them, and to run them in a web browser.

 shared objectsthat are loaded by a Java launcher that is part of Qt.
 This is totally transparent to users.
 As Qt is composed of libraries referencing each other, Qt 4 applications are only supported on Android version 1.6, or later, and Qt 5 applications on version 4.1 (API level 16), or later.
 You must install a Qt version targeting Android and the Android SDK and NDK to develop for Android devices.

 You can connect bare metal devices to the development PC and use Qt Creator to debug applications on them with GDB or a hardware debugger.

-- Connecting Embedded Linux Devices
+- Connecting Generic Remote Linux Devices

 If you have a tool chain for building applications for embedded Linux devices installed on the development PC, you can add it and the device to Qt Creator.